 HCTD is a direct service provider for the Medical Transportation Program.
 Health and Human Service Programs such as those provided by Bell County Indigent Health Services (BCIHS) currently involves coordination with the HCTD for access to medical appointments.
-There is room for better coordination and integration of services primarily in the areas of scheduling as it relates to the elderly and individuals with disabilities and veterans1.
+There is room for better coordination and integration of services primarily in the areas of scheduling.
 HCTD expansion of service hours would help BCIHS administer their programs to their clients.